Just What I Needed: The Cars Anthology: Rare and unreleased tracks

-"Take Me Now", *"Cool Fool", "Ta Ta Wayo Wayo" &"Leave or Stay" were recorded as demos in 1977.
+"Leave or Stay" and "Ta Ta Wayo Wayo" were recorded as demos in 1977.
 "Leave or Stay" and "Ta Ta Wayo Wayo" were eventually re-recorded for the band's 1987 album Door to Door.
-The other two tracks were never re-recorded.
-All four songs were previously unreleased recordings.
+"Take Me Now" and "Cool Fool" are also 1977 demos that were never re-recorded.

 The early version of "Night Spots" from 1978 is an unfinished outtake from the band's first album, featuring only Ric Ocasek and Greg Hawkes.
 It was eventually re-recorded for 1979's Candy-O.

 The previously unreleased "Slipaway" was recorded as a 24-track demo by The Cars between their first and second albums in 1979.
 Rather than record a finished studio version, the Cars gave the song to Ian Lloyd, who issued his version later in 1979.